What Is the Minimum Credit Score Needed for a Credit Card?

 What if you have no credit history at all?
 Believe it or not, you can still qualify for a credit card with no credit history — though your options may be more limited.

 Like borrowers with bad credit, you can likely qualify for no-frills secured credit cards if you can come up with the security deposit.
 Alternatively, borrowers without an established credit history can ask a close friend or family member to be added as an authorized user on their card.
-There are also credit cards designed for those who are currently enrolled in school.
+There are also credit cards designed for those who are currently enrolled in school and are just embarking on their credit journey.

 The Takeaway

-While there isn’t a minimum credit score for a credit card, having a good to excellent credit score improves your chances of approval for the top credit cards on the market.
-If you have a bad credit score or no credit history at all, you may be able to qualify for secured credit cards or credit cards.
-However, you’ll generally face higher fees and APRs.
+While there isn’t a minimum credit score for a credit card, having a good to excellent credit score improves your chances of approval for the top credit cards on the market (ones with robust rewards and lower interest rates).
+If you have a poor or fair credit score or no credit history at all, you may be able to qualify for secured credit cards or credit cards with higher APRs.
+By building your credit score, you may find you have more options.

 Whether you're looking to build credit, apply for a new credit card, or save money with the cards you have, it's important to understand the options that are best for you.
 Learn more about credit cards by exploring this credit card guide.